 Breathtaking Scenery & Private Baths

 Around Mt.
 Yoshino, there are many magical spots to see the cherry blossoms, but the ultimate way to see them is from an outdoor hot spring.
 Many ryokan in the Yoshinoyama area offer rooms with a private outdoor bath.
-Alternatively, enjoy one of the numerous baths open to the public at a ryokan like Sakoya.
+The outdoor baths at Chikurin-in Gumpoen offer guests sweeping views across the mountains, and some can be reserved for private use.
 In spring and autumn, the trees around Yoshinoyama are illuminated, and couples walk hand-in-hand, in colourful kimono and cotton yukata.